This is what comes up when you search meditation on Google:

 I don't consider myself an expert on the subject, but I've been through a journey with meditation in these last years and feel like I found relative success with it.
 So I’d like to share some of the things I've learned.

 There are multiple understandings of meditation depending on who you ask.
 I like to define meditation as a practice to become more "aware".

 We're all aware, all the time, if I asked you if you were aware, you would probably say yes, you don't really have to think about it to realize that you're aware.
 If you replied that you were not aware, the fact that you know you're not aware, makes you aware.

 The difference of a normal state and a meditative state is our degree of awareness, most of the time our attention is focused on our thoughts.
 We tend to get lost in our minds, and we start identifying ourselves as these thoughts that the mind creates, and we suffer with them.

 We forget that we're not these thoughts, they shouldn't affect you, because we're just aware of them.

 I won't go over all the benefits of meditation, but anxiety and curiosity were the main reason I started doing it, and after doing it on and off for years, I started to realize that meditation is a lot more than a tool to used to relax or fix your emotional issues.

 It's "the tool" that will lead you to realize your true awareness nature, so in my opinion, the reason you start to meditate or the type of meditation you do is not the most important thing, as long as you focus on the awareness aspect of it, just start and with time, everything else will come.

 You probably have already meditated without knowing it.

 Accidental or unintentional meditation is when you enter a meditative state without being aware of it.
-This can usually happen when: walking, going to sleep, showering, dancing, praying, driving etc.

 - Find a quiet spot to avoid noise distractions